CalvinLloyd117/CraftBanzi/README.md

 ### Adding Content

-Adding content to the site is very straight forward.
+Adding content to the site is very straightforward.
 To add some content, follow these steps:

 1. Navigate to the **Entries* Tab in the back-end.
 2. Select the entry type you wish to add, and click new entry, or select New entry from the drop-down list.
 3. Fill out the Entry Form completely, ensuring that all **Fields** indicated with a * are filled out.
-If the Entry is not entirely filled out, it cannot be added the site.
+If the entry is not entirely filled out, it cannot be added the site.
 Incomplete entries will be placed in a draft state, and you can always come back to finish it later.
 4. Once the entry has been filled out, select *Create Entry* at the top right.
 You must also ensure that the entry is *enabled* for it to appear on the live site.
 See **Disabling Content (temporary content hiding)** below.

-Most **Fields** within an entry are straight forward and have instructions above them.
+Most **Fields** within an entry are straightforward and have instructions above them.
 However, certain fields are a little more complex including:

 - **Matrix Blocks**:
   Matrix blocks allow you to select from a variety of pre-set content blocks, and choose the one best suited for your needs or use case.